rerdos/member-list/README.md

-# member-list
+# Member List
-Member list for game guilds
+A simplified member list for gaming guilds.